 The reason for this is simple.
 Just like other raw foods, the raw dough can be harmful to your dog and have adverse health effects.

 Even if your dog wags their tail and begs you for it, raw food should simply never be given to dogs because of all its potential risks.

 What Happens When Dogs Eat Bread Dough?

-When bread dough enters the guts of your pet, it will then continue to rise and expand in their because of the yeast present inside the dough.
+When bread dough enters the guts of your pet, it will then continue to rise and expand in there because of the yeast present inside the dough.

 The hydrogen potential inside a dog’s stomach offers the optimum conditions for yeast to continue to respire and release ethanol in the process.